-Although s.divinorum is considered to have a low-risk for addiction, salvia negative effects can be dangerous, especially in a long-term perspective.
-The most common salvia divinorum side effects include hallucinations, distorted reality, anxiety, fear, and loss of control or body movement.
-Still, the nature of the long-term effects of salvia remains under-researched.
+Salvia divinorum drug has been commonly used by the indigenous people in India, the Mazatecs, as traditional medicine.
+The primary use of this drug is for the treatment of psychiatric diseases but the Mazatecans use this drug for shamanic purposes, treatment for anemia, and others.
+Since 2005, around 750,000 people have been using Salvinorin every year.
+Although Salvinorin is considered to have a low risk for addiction, Salvinorin’s negative effects can be dangerous, especially in long-term use.
+The most common Salvia divinorum side effects include hallucinations, distorted reality, anxiety, fear, and loss of control or body movement.
+Still, the nature of the long-term effects of S. Divinorin remains under-researched.

 - Slower heart rate

 - Slurred speech and improper sentence formation

 According to a publication about the health impact of Salvinorin A, it produces strong cognitive adverse reactions, including dissociative effects and memory impairment.

 These Short-Term Salvia Side Effects Which Users Experience After the Initial Feeling of Euphoria Include the Following:

 - An irregular heart rate that usually manifests as a slower heart rate

 The most dangerous Salvia divinorum effect is the possibility of injuring oneself due to the lack of control over body movements and functions.
 Although this is common, a user in such a situation also puts others in danger.
 Adverse reactions vary between abusers and are unpredictable.
 Note that even low doses may yield unpleasant side effects of Salvia.
 Because of this, a strict policy for the possession of this drug must be implemented.